iavr/xio/README.md

 `xio` is a library for generic input/output of arbitrary data in an open binary format among different languages and platforms.
 It is currently in a very early stage of development, supporting very few basic functionalities in C++ and Matlab.

+For each supported language, `xio` is an independent library.
+What is common is only the identical binary format and the similar but not indentical syntax.

 ## Licence

 `xio` has a 2-clause BSD license.
 See file [LICENSE](/LICENSE) for the complete license text.